 Columbine victims | Injured 1, 2, 3, 4, 5, 6

-Overviews and experiences of each injured Columbine survivor.
+Columbine survivors who were injured during the high school shooting.
+Where possible, updates have been provided.
 Names contained within brackets [ ] indicate the victim didn't know the person but subsequent investigation has provided the identity of the individual.

 When the shooters entered the library and began to kill people Mark didn't see much from where he was hiding but he clearly heard one of them say after shots were fired: "Oh look at his brains!".
 Laughter from the killers followed.
 Not long after that he heard one of the two assailants shoot out a nearby glass display case.
 The gunman then went over to the table where Mark was hiding and shot at him.
 Mark took a bullet to the head and one to the shoulder.